 Wheels may wear if bag is overstuffed

-Measuring 18 x 13 x 9 inches and weighing 4.5 pounds, the J World Sunrise is an excellent option for school-age children 8 and up.
+The J World Sunrise is an excellent kid-friendly backpack that we loved during testing.
 It comes in several kid-friendly prints, like strawberries, colorful dots, and owls, as well as some simpler hues.

 Designated laptop sleeve